 #6 Copyright protection: MCN takes responsibility for any copyright violation caused by its members.
 So if your channel revolves around copyright issues (like gaming channel or movie reviews where you use popular songs or movie clips) then MCN are helpful.

 Your videos will be monetizing even without YouTube reviewing it.
 However discuss this issue clearly, before you sign the contract.

 #7 Products review/ Sponsor Ads: This is the biggest and the only reason to become a part of MCN.
 Most networks are partners with brands and can help you to get custom ads for your video.
 If you own tech channel then they might get gadgets to review.

 - Partners only with the top networks.
 They pay in time and keep the end of their bargain

 - Take everything in writing, renegotiate the contract if you want

 - Talk to the fellow YouTubers who are under the network.
 Most of them will be happy to answer your queries

 - Sign more than one year contract.
-Things changes pretty fast on the internet.
-Most MCN offer 3 months trial, make use of it
+Things change pretty fast on the internet.
+Most MCN offer 3 months trial, use it

 So overall in MCN is a good thing.
 Most people benefit from them.
 But this doesn’t always work that way.
 There are many horror stories on YouTube on how they were screwed by their MCN.
 I didn’t have a good time either.
 So before you sign the contract read it thoroughly and negotiate properly.